kdqed/kdnanmaga/site/zen-and-guitar-repair/index.md

 Based on the recommendation of another friend (who hasn't moved to the USA, but wants to move to an island for higher studies), I went to this famous musical store in Jayanagar.
 The guy told me: "It'll cost just as much to fix this as buying a new guitar, so fixing may not be worth it - unless you have *feelings* for the guitar."
 I did have *feelings* for the guitar and wanted to keep it, but may be it was time to get a new instrument - perhaps a banjo or a keyboard.
 So I thought I'll keep the guitar but with *no strings attached*: make it an art piece!

 So I removed the strings by myself, and just before I was about to start dismantling it, I got curious, "How would a rubber band sound when used in the place of a string in a guitar?".
 I opened the refrigerator to find my grandma's rubber band collection - from all the food parcels that had come home since the beginning of time.
-Now I had an idea and a strong *feeling* to fix the guitar bypulling the neck back into place with rubber bands.
+Now I had an idea and a strong *feeling* to fix the guitar by pulling the neck back into place with rubber bands.

 > ### Zen quote #2:
 > When one attempts to go *no strings attached*, one almost always catches *feelings* and adds ~~rubber bands~~ *more strings* to fix the situation.